avnes/docker-template-project/README.md

 # docker-template-project

-A template project for my Docker projects
+A template project for my Docker projects.